 Fujifilm X-E1 versus Fujifilm X-Pro1

-The Fujifilm X-E1 and the Fujifilm X-Pro1 are two digital cameras that were revealed to the public, respectively, in September 2012 and January 2012.
+The Fujifilm X-E1 and the Fujifilm X-Pro1 are two digital cameras that were announced, respectively, in September 2012 and January 2012.
 Both the X-E1 and the X-Pro1 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 16 megapixel.

-The physical size and weight of the Fujifilm X-E1 and the Fujifilm X-Pro1 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E1 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Fujifilm X-E1 and the Fujifilm X-Pro1 is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E1 – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.